SamyakJhaveri/spacetime-apps/README.md

 ## Introduction
 Quoting the Original Paper introducing the Spacetime Framework:
->Distributed computing is the backbone of many large-scale applications seen today, from online gaming to machine learning.
+>Distributed computing is the backbone of many large-scale applications seen today, from online
+>gaming to machine learning.
 All distributed computing scenarios revolve around a shared computation state that is worked upon by distributed components.
 Over the years, several architectural styles have emerged for distributed applications: client-server, peer-to-peer, map-reduce, etc.
 Different architectural styles are suited for different categories of distributed applications.
-State synchronization, however, is a common problem that all distributed systems need to address to some extent; different architectural styles impose different constraints to how to solve it. <br> In this work, we are particularly interested in a category of distributed applications characterized by the existence of many components collaborating, and competing, over shared, long-lived, highly mutable state.
+State synchronization, however, is a common problem that all distributed systems need to address to some extent; different architectural styles impose different constraints to how to solve it. <br> <br>
+In this work, we are particularly interested in a category of distributed applications characterized by the existence of many components collaborating, and competing, over shared, long-lived, highly mutable state.
 Examples include multiplayer gaming and distributed multi-agent simulations.
 In